 How much should you be saving?
 That depends on a number of factors, including your age, income, and marital status.
 Fill out the form below and we'll give you a personalized estimate.

-This calculator assumes that you'll be able to withdraw between 4.7 percent and 5.5 percent (depending on your retirement year) of your nest egg each year for the rest of your life.
+This calculator assumes that you'll be able to withdraw between 4.7 and 5.5 percent (depending on your retirement age) of your nest egg each year for the rest of your life.
 That's the approximate rate you can get from a life annuity, an insurance product that pays a fixed (inflation-adjusted) amount each month until you die.

 It takes into account your projected Social Security benefit.
 Social Security has a progressive benefit formula, meaning that wealthier taxpayers have a smaller fraction of their income replaced in retirement.
 So the wealthier you are, the more you'll need to save to replace your pre-retirement income.